-Unless you’re driving a museum-quality showpiece, most vehicles are made to be used — not just merely driven but used.
-More people are taking road trips, going kayaking, car camping, and even exploring the deep backcountry (i.e., overlanding) than ever before.
+Unless you’re driving a museum-quality showpiece, most vehicles are meant to be used — not merely driven but used.
+More people now are planning road trips, going kayaking, and exploring the deep backcountry than ever.
 Whatever flavor of adventure you’re into, it no doubt requires packing a lot of “stuff.”
-Most vehicles are built to haul a decent amount of gear, but unless you’re driving a full-size pickup, you’re probably not stuffing a kayak, snowboards, skis, or two weeks’ worth of mountain biking gear (with bikes!) into your rig.
+Most vehicles are built to haul a decent amount of gear, but unless you’re driving a full-size pickup, you’re probably not stuffing a kayak, dry bags, backpacks, and two weeks’ worth of mountain biking gear (with bikes!) into your rig.

-That’s where a good roof rack comes in, as there’s no better way to expand your vehicle’s utility and cargo space.
-Many modern sport utility vehicles and even some sedans already come equipped with factory-installed roof rails.
-By adding one of these best roof racks onto those existing rails, you can seriously expand your vehicle’s gear-hauling capability.
-Assuming you already have the roof rails to get you started, here are the best roof racks for every type of car adventure.
+That’s where a good rooftop rack comes in, as there’s no better way to expand your vehicle’s utility and cargo space.
+Many modern sport utility vehicles and even some sedans come equipped with factory-installed roof rails.
+When you add one of these best roof racks onto those existing rails, you can seriously expand your vehicle’s gear-hauling capability.
+Assuming you already have the roof rails to get you started, here are the best roof racks to prep for your next great outdoor adventure in 2023.

 Front Runner Slimline II Roof Rack

-We’ve long been fans of Front Runner Outfitters, and we love their roof rack products, in particular.
-The Slimline II is damn near perfect.
-The streamlined silhouette looks great on almost any vehicle without changing the overall looks or aerodynamics.
+We’ve long been fans of Front Runner Outfitters, and we love their roof rack kits, in particular.
+The Slimline II is damn near-perfect with a streamlined silhouette that looks great on almost any vehicle without changing the overall looks or aerodynamics.
 But, it’s the versatility and usability that make it most appealing.
-With Front Runners’ deep catalog of bolt-on accessories, it’s easier than ever to pack on whatever tool you need for your vehicle’s next adventure.
-Mounts for axes, shovels, jerrycans, outdoor prep tables, and more are all available.
-With its horizontal slat design, the Slimline II also provides the perfect base for easily mounting a rooftop tent.
+With Front Runners’ deep catalog of bolt-on accessories, it’s easier than ever to pack on whatever tool you need for your next adventure.

-For a more general rooftop buildout, it’s hard to beat Yakima’s JetStream crossbars.
-With a lightweight aluminum construction and sleek, tapered design, they limit drag and reduce wind noise, particularly at highway speeds.
-They also work with various Yakima mounts and come in several colors in sizes to best match your vehicle.
+For a more basic rooftop rack-like buildout, it’s hard to beat Yakima’s JetStream crossbars.
+With lightweight aluminum construction and a sleek, tapered design, they limit drag and reduce wind noise, particularly at highway speeds.
+They also play well with various Yakima mounts and come in several colors and sizes to best match your vehicle.

 It’s hard to beat the simplicity of CargoLoc’s Aluminum Crossbar set.
-As long as your vehicle is equipped with raised roof rails (most modern SUVs are), these simply clip on, and you’re in business.
+As long as your vehicle is equipped with raised roof rails (most modern SUVs are), these simply clip on, and you’re in business — no tools necessary.
 From there, you can lash or attach just about any light or modest load to your roof.
-The keyed locking system helps ensure no one tries to walk off with them.
-The best part, however, is the price: Around $50 per pair.
+A keyed locking system also ensures no one tries to walk off with them.
+The best part, however, is the ultra-affordable price: Less than $100 per pair.